 - 6. To perform the MUSCLE alignment with the "Rat" group in the correct order, select the name "Rat" on the left of the Overview and choose Align > Realign with Selected Unaligned.
 This command tells MegAlign Pro to perform a novel alignment that includes all the sequences in the existing alignment plus the selected unaligned sequences. - 7.
 Leave the settings at their default values, and choose Align.
-As before, the alignment will likely take several minutes to complete.

-Once the alignment has finished, note that the gap regions in the Overview now appear more randomly distributed, and that all six organisms now have the longest block on the right.

-8. Display the Tree view by clicking on the Tree tab at the bottom of the MegAlign Pro window.

-The phylogenetic tree graphically illustrates plausible evolutionary relationships for the seven species.
+As before, the alignment will likely take several minutes to complete. - Once the alignment has finished, note that the gap regions in the Overview now appear more randomly distributed, and that all six organisms now have the longest block on the right. - 8.
+Click on the Tree tab at the bottom of the MegAlign Pro window to display the Tree view.
+Choose the Neighbor Joining:BIONJ method.
+In the popup dialog, keep the default values and click OK.
+The tree appears, graphically illustrating plausible evolutionary relationships for the seven species.

-9. Using the Distance section on the right, change the Metric from Uncorrected Pairwise Distance to Tamura-Nei (1993).
-Unlike in Try it! - Perform a Clustal Omega alignment, where changing the method caused a visible change in the tree organization, the tree retains the original structure, and has only slight changes in the branch length.
+9. Change the distance metric by choosing Distance > Parameters.
+Note that the original Metric was Uncorrected Pairwise Distance.
+Change the selection to Tamura-Nei (1993) and press OK.

+Unlike the Try it! - Perform a Clustal Omega alignment tutorial, where changing the method caused a visible change in the tree organization, the tree retains the original structure, and has only slight changes in the branch length.

-10. Save the project using File > Save, or by clicking on the Save tool ().
+10. Save the project using File > Save, or by clicking on the Save tool ( ).